dmitrywashere/dmitrywashere.github.io/_posts/2026-01-02-nutanix-NCP-MCI-prep.md

 3. **Data Plane**
 4. **Background & Optimization**

 Once you sort services into those buckets, the chaos drops by ~70%.
+You gotta love statistics - show a big percent number and a reader gets a shot of dopamine.

 ---